mvneerven/xo/REVISIONS.md

 ### Binding to dom events using 'on'

-Apart from handling ExoForm events using the 'on' property of the optuons provided in xo.form.run(), you can now also directly provide event handlers for DOM events in the rendered form:
+Apart from handling XO form events using the 'on' property of the optuons provided in xo.form.run(), you can now also directly provide event handlers for DOM events in the rendered form:

 ```js
 let container = await xo.form.run("/data/forms/account.json", {